 LGFA has a more concentrated lending portfolio than most of its overseas peers.
 This constrains the agency's capital adequacy.
-We calculate its risk-adjusted capital ratio to be 18.3%, and 2.3% after adjustments for single-name concentration, as of June 30, 2021 (financial year-end).
-LGFA's two largest borrowers, Auckland Council and Christchurch City Council, represent 44% of its loan book.
-The agency's 20 largest borrowers account for around 83%.
+We calculate its risk-adjusted capital ratio at 21.9%, and 2.9% after adjustments for single-name concentration, as of fiscal 2022 (yearend June 30).

+LGFA's two largest borrowers, Auckland Council and Christchurch City Council, represent 37% of its loan book.
+The agency's 20 largest borrowers account for about 80% of this book.

 We expect capitalization to be roughly stable.
-From July 2020, LGFA increased the percentage of 'borrower notes' that councils must subscribe for to 2.5% from 1.6% of their long-term borrowings.
+LGFA has increased the percentage of 'borrower notes' that councils must subscribe for, to 2.5% from 1.6% of their long-term borrowings from July 2020 onward.
 We consider these notes to be equity-like.

-The improvement is counterbalanced by the agency's more recent decision to reduce, from July 2021, its base lending margin to 15 basis points (bps) from 20 bps.
-Its capital structure comprises NZ\$25 million of paid-in shareholder capital, about NZ\$70 million in retained earnings, and about NZ\$224 million in borrower notes.
-LGFA also has NZ\$20 million of uncalled shareholder capital, which we exclude from our calculations of its capital ratio.
-Nevertheless, we note that uncalled capital could be called to support the agency's financial position in a stress scenario.
+LGFA has a capital structure that comprises NZ\$25 million of paid-in shareholder capital, NZ\$79.5 million in retained earnings, and about NZ\$283 million in borrower notes.
+The agency also has NZ\$20 million of uncalled shareholder capital, which we exclude from our calculations of its capital ratio.

+LGFA can likely call on the uncalled capital to support its financial position in a stress scenario, in our view.

-We consider risk management to be very good, which helps to mitigate lending concentration risks.
+We consider risk management to be very good.
+The latter helps to mitigate lending concentration risks.
 LGFA's investments are restricted to approved financial instruments, such as term deposits and highly-rated bonds, as specified in a board-approved treasury policy.

-The agency fully hedges its foreign-currency exposure.
-The New Zealand Debt Management Office (NZDMO) is the counterparty to all derivative contracts, minimizing LGFA's credit risk.
+LGFA fully hedges its foreign-currency exposure.
+The New Zealand Debt Management Office (NZDMO) is traditionally the counterparty to all derivative contracts.
+This minimizes LGFA's credit risk.